saidwho12/hamza/README.md

 ## Goal
 Originally Hamza was a research project to learn about font shaping for an application I had in mind.
 Later, with much research and work I have only developed more fascination with the shaping process and possible strategies of
 optimization.
-In 2021, after a few months of working on Hamza, there was the [Refterm](https://github.com/cmuratori/refterm) controversy which resulted in a lot of discussion
-about text shaping and rendering being slow, overcomplicated and just a mess.
-My philosophy with the project is based on [Casey Muratori's talk on Optimization](https://www.youtube.com/watch?v=pgoetgxecw8) and
-inspired by minimalist libraries such as [Dear ImGui](https://github.com/ocornut/imgui).

 Hamza as of now only has 6 files and I intent to keep this number low.
 Similarly, the number of lines of code is low compared to other projects at ~12kloc.
 It can easily be included in any project and built alongside other source files, or you can build Hamza as a module.
 The goal is a non-pessimized, small and simple shaping library that can easily be included into any existing project.
 The intent is to optimize lookup application slow paths using SIMD + multi-threading while keeping the code as simple and clear as possible.
-A lot of people think that shaping is a linear process and very difficult to multi-thread, this couldn't be further from the case.
-GSUB table single substitution is a perfect use-case for multi-threading, Unicode parsing can be vectorized, things like ligature matching can be optimized with SSE.
+A lot of people think that shaping is a linear process and very difficult to multi-thread, this couldn't be further from the truth.
+GSUB table single substitution as an example is a perfect use-case for multi-threading, Unicode parsing can be vectorized, things like ligature matching can be optimized with SSE.
 It turns out that shaping can be done cleanly and efficiently.

 ## Features
 - [x] Joining script support and Right-To-Left writing